 Preparing your content for uploading

-Preparing your content before you begin uploading this to your AI makes your training faster and more effective.
+Preparing your content before uploading this to your AI can make your training faster and more effective.
 Here's some guidance and top tips.

 Understanding prompts and completions